Ganasekhar-gif/Sales_insights-data-analysis/README.md

 - **Top Customers**: A few customers contribute to a large share of revenue, underscoring the importance of maintaining strong relationships with these clients.
 - **Top Products**: The highest-grossing products indicate trends in customer preferences, which can inform future product line expansions.

-## How to View the Power BI Report
-To view the full Power BI report and explore the interactive visualizations:
-1. Download the `.pbix` file from this: (https://drive.google.com/file/d/1vl-reCqXO-ZeIUr0MimU9QVvazkioQyI/view?usp=sharing)
-2. Open the file in Power BI Desktop.

 ## Screenshots
 Here are some key visualizations from the report: